City Guide for: Armagh, Northern Ireland

 Belfast

-Northern Ireland's vibrant capital, Belfast, offers a compelling blend of history, culture, and modern attractions.
-Explore the Titanic Belfast museum, a world-class experience dedicated to the ill-fated ship built in the city.
+Northern Ireland's vibrant capital, Belfast, offers a compelling mix of history, culture, and modern attractions.
+Explore the Titanic Belfast museum, a world-class exhibition dedicated to the ill-fated ship built in the city.
 Wander through the historic Cathedral Quarter, known for its lively pubs and street art.
-Don't miss the political murals that offer a glimpse into the city's complex past.
+Visit the Ulster Museum to delve into the region's rich past.

 Travel Time